 For example: Paula is suing Dan, claiming that she suffered whiplash when Dan rear-ended her car.
 Paula must provide evidence that the whip lash was due to being rear-ended by Dan and not due to some other accident or event.
 If Paula suffered whiplash the day before the collision while playing golf; she’ll have difficulty establishing that Dan’s conduct — rear-ending Paula’s car — caused her injuries.

 - The plaintiff suffered losses and/or was injured.
 Car accident victims are entitled to compensation for injuries, lost wages or earning capacity, pain and suffering, and property damage (for example, damage to a car).
 If there aren’t any monetary losses or provable injuries, the plaintiff can’t recover anything.
 For example, if Paula in the above example doesn’t suffer any physical injury, doesn’t miss any work time because of the accident, and her car sustains no damage, she cannot recover compensation from Dan because there has been no injury or damage.

 The plaintiff must show evidence of his or her injuries and other monetary losses to be compensated.
 If you are the plaintiff, it’s important to keep complete and detailed records of all injuries, medical expenses, and property damage.
 (For more information on documenting your damages, see Nolo’s article Personal Injury Accidents: Preserve Evidence.)

 If you have questions about the elements of a negligence claim or bringing a personal injury claim contact an attorney experienced in personal injury negligence claims as soon as possible after your accident.
-If you would like to speak with a lawyer with Hurst & Hurst Law, call (859)209-2101.
+If you or a loved one has been injured in a personal injury, such as a car wreck or slip and fall, please contact one of the attorneys at Hurst & Hurst at (859) 209-2101.